"Whos house price statistics do you believe to assist with your property market decision making?"

 [e] if you require the agent to facilitate property maintanence and repairs limit the $s in writing.

-Comment 3 "YES, you can now borrow money to successfully GEAR INVESTMENT PROPERTY through your SELF MANAGED SUPERANUATION FUND".
+"YES, with some difficulty thanks to APRA imposed on Banks, you can still borrow interest only money to successfully GEAR INVESTMENT PROPERTY through your SELF MANAGED SUPERANUATION FUND".

 There is considerable additional planning and effort necessary to take advantage of limited recourse borrowing within your SMSF but to many the tax benefits and potential to finish with an income tax and capital gains tax free income producing investment property in their retirement is very tempting!